 You should meet with a dermatologist at least once a year for a skin examination to ensure your skin is healthy and free of cancer or other health concerns.
 If you have had skin cancer in the past or are dealing with suspicious growths, acne, or skin abnormalities, you should see a dermatologist on a regular basis or as soon as an issue arises.

 Yes!
-At CAPS, we treat patients of all ages from infants to teenagers, to adults, to the elderly.
+At CAPS, we treat patients of all ages, from infants to the elderly.
 Your skin’s health is our top priority, and we are dedicated to treating it through all stages of life.

 No referral is necessary for an appointment.
-You can simply schedule an appointment with our dermatologist by using the link below.
+You can simply schedule an appointment with our dermatologist.

-Moles are very common, and most are usually harmless, but if you’ve recently developed a new mole or have noticed changes to a previously existing mole, you should meet with a dermatologist right away.
-Don’t wait until your yearly appointment to get it checked, early detection and treatment of cancerous moles can significantly improve the long-term outcome.
+Moles are very common and most are usually harmless, but if you’ve recently developed a new mole or have noticed changes to a previously existing mole, you should meet with a dermatologist for a skin cancer screening right away.
+Don’t wait until your yearly appointment to get it checked – early detection and treatment of cancerous moles can significantly improve the long-term outcome.